Erina Mano: 2014

 In June 2014, Mano held her first concert since her graduation from Hello!
 Project1, titled "Again ~ Live House de Moetsukiyou!~".

 Personal life

-She married footballer Gaku Shibasaki on July 16, 2018.
+Mano married footballer Gaku Shibasaki on July 16, 2018.
+On July 8, 2024, she announced the birth of their first child.

 Activities outside Japan

-On July 1, 2010, she made her first promotional appearance outside Japan at Club Nokia in Los Angeles for her movie debut in Kai-Ki: Tales of Horror.
+On July 1, 2010, Mano made her first promotional appearance outside Japan at Club Nokia in Los Angeles for her movie debut in Kai-Ki: Tales of Horror.
 Mano sang two songs before the screening and held a Q&A and autograph session for her fans.
 In July 2011, she made her second appearance outside Japan in South Korea.